 Books and Blogs for serious thinkers from David Anderson

 Recent events have placed the Middle East and its dominant religion, Islam, at the center of geo political concern.
 My book The Infidels is about the religious origins of the violent clash between Western and Muslim societal values.
-It places before Muslims, as well as Jews and Christians, questions calling for immediate answers; questions that because of political/religious correctness are not being addressed in the general discourse.
-It is also a book that maps a road out of this internecine morass.

 Now to My Blogs: